 - Incorrect financial documents, etc.

 And finally, enterprise development software has one more major flaw.
 The vast majority of companies have to implement a series of changes and adjustments to use this new tool effectively.
 It’s even necessary to rebuild some of the processes or procedures within a company in many cases.
-Just to accommodate the software!
+Just to accommodate the process capability software!

 How can AI improve enterprise development software?